HARINII2415/HARINII2415/README.md

 - 🎯 Building solutions that blend **logic + design + empathy**
 - 💕 Love colors, dashboards, animations & meaningful data
 - 📈 On a mission to grow into a **creative data engineer**
+- 😶‍🌫️ All my projects are visible in https://harinii2415.github.io/

 ---